 • Abstain from false speech (thou shall not lie).

-• Abstain from fermented drink that causes heedlessness (eschew drunkeness).
+• Abstain from fermented drink that causes heedlessness (eschew drunkenness).

-Wat Tham Ta Pan is really scary and not really recommended for young children.
+Wat Tham Ta Pan can be really scary and is not recommended for young children.
 Scenes showing torture applied to sinners according to their sins are vivid and straightforward and leave no space to the imagination.

-Wat Tham Ta Pan is indeed one-of-a-kind place well worth a visit due to its weird originality.
-A visit with a local guide is recommended if you wish get further details about the various concepts represented at the temple as touches of Buddhism, Hinduism, and even Taoism are all mixed together there.
+Wat Tham Ta Pan is indeed a one-of-a-kind place that's well worth a visit simply due to its weird originality.
+A visit with a local guide is recommended if you wish to get further details about the various concepts represented at the temple – touches of Buddhism, Hinduism, and even Taoism are all mixed together there.

 Wat Tham Ta Pan

 - Opening Hours: Daily from 8.30am to 6pm